Vivekanand-R/AI-Product-Framework/README.md

 - AI suitability and feasibility analysis
 - Data strategy and governance
 - Model selection and experimentation
-- System and enterprise architecture
+- Go-to-market, scaling strategies and enterprise architecture
 - Metrics, KPIs, and business outcomes
 - Risk, ethics, compliance, and trade-offs
 - Iteration, learning, and long-term roadmapping